-Washing yarn isn't something that most knitters have to deal with on a regular basis, but you might want to do it if you've recycled yarn from an old project or a thrift store sweater and want to straighten it out before you work with it.
+Washing yarn isn't something that most knitters have to deal regularly, but you might want to do it if you've recycled yarn from an old project or a thrift store sweater and want to straighten it out before you work with it.

 This method can also be helpful if you've gotten some yarn that smells a little musty or smoky, though it may take several washings to get rid of a very embedded smell.

 - Large bath towel

 - Hangers or another means for drying the hanks

 - Begin filling your sink with cool to lukewarm water.
 Some people recommend warm to hot water, and you may need that if your yarn is dirty, but it's best to use cooler water, especially with animal fibers that may felt under too much heat or agitation.
 Add a good bit of wool wash, shampoo, or liquid dish detergent to the sink (about 1 tablespoon for a small batch of yarn).
 You can also do this in a bucket, or even the bathtub if you have a lot of yarn to process.